noahehall/theBookOfNoah/0current/apitech.md

     - askholz for example use case

 ### representation headers
-  - provide context about the body of the resource, e.g. the mime type, encoding/compression etc
+  - provide context about the body of the resource (representation), e.g. the mime type, encoding/compression etc
+    - representation: a particular version of a resource. e.g. a resource may be available in multiple formats (xml/json) or encodings (gzip, br)
   - Content-Type: indicate the original media type of the resource (prior to any contentn encoding applied for sending)
     - in response: the content type of the returned content
       - some clients do MIM sniffing and wont respect this value